stuycs-gh-classrooms/nxtm-p00-pd10-takoyakicorndog/README.md

 ### Simulation 1: Gravity
 Describe how you will attempt to simulate orbital motion.
 - Set a gravitional constant on a fixed orb and have the other orbs fall into that fixed orb's orbit.
+-
+---

+### Simulation 2: Spring
+Describe how you will attempt to simulate spring motion.
+- make a chain of orbs attaching to a fixed orb

 ---